 Come to think of it, such a performance might translate into terrific conceptual art one day.
 For now, however, one must settle for stubbornly cheerful decoration, churned out quickly for a premium market.
-It adapts painting for the same novice buyers who fawn over Jeff Koons's puppies.
+It adapts painting for the same novice buyers who fawn over Jeff Koons and his balloon puppies.
 Hey, someone has to keep abstraction alive.
 At least someone has to claim credit for doing so, especially when it sells like hot cakes.

 Julian Lethbridge and Jonathan Lasker, by contrast, paint like throwbacks.
 Both rely on thick surfaces, clean brushstrokes, and crystal clear patterns of assembly.
 They could be holding classes on past styles, one the strict schoolmaster and the other the irreverent student.

 Lethbridge works earnestly, skillfully, and hard.
 Successive layers of paint define a shallow but active space.
 Interplay between drawing and painting gives the design breathing room.
 Lethbridge uses the same approach and the same muted palette each time.
 He thinks he knows Pollock so well that he has the formula, and it is a good one.